-Residents download the ISeeChange app or login to the website and report flooding as it occurs on the app, and verify flood data with pictures of their own.
+Residents of coastal North Carolina can download the ISeeChange app or login to the website and report flooding as it occurs on the app, and verify flood data with pictures of their own.
 These personal stories will be synced with five existing Green Stream sensors monitoring flooding in Sampson, Duplin and Onslow counties.

 About the program